confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 +-------------------------+--------------------------------------------------------------------------------------------+

 The following example creates a simple function.
-Note: the arguments are converted to uppercase when passed to the inline script.
+The arguments are converted to uppercase when passed to the inline script.

 Also, when defining an inline UDF in the KSQL CLI, you will need to escape